Skip to Main Content

 For example, a 5/1 ARM will have a set interest rate for five years.
 After that, the interest rate will change every year.
 If your loan has a 30-year repayment term, that means each of the final 25 years will have a variable interest rate.

-How the variable rate is set
+How is the variable interest rate set?

 An adjustable mortgage comes with an index and a margin.
 The index is a baseline interest rate based on current market conditions.
 The margin is based on the lender, loan type, and the consumer’s financial circumstances.
 Unlike the index, the margin does not change after closing.